TL-System/plato/examples/park_env/documentation/computecanada/README.md

 ### Running abr_sim
 * This does not take a configuration file but a seed name, change the X in the --seedX argument in ```cc_a2c_abr_sim.sh``` to whichever seed you would like.

-For more information on the configuration of the configuration files, readers are directly to the configuration documentation in this directory
+For more information on the configuration of the configuration files, readers are directed to the configuration documentation in this directory

 ## If running jobs prompts errors related to pickle
 **1.** Install newest version of torch.
 At the time this was written, the newest version was 1.12.0 and could be installled with this command: